Hritik21/Railway-Support-Bot/README.md

 How to test it :
 1. Download the zip file and extract it.
 2. Simply double click on ChatBot.py file and start chatting / or run the code on cmd.
+This model will might throw the deprecation warning but it will not affect its performance.

 It will resolve queries like:
 1. what is pnr?